Letter of Permission

 - Obtain detailed course outlines from the institution(s) you wish to attend for the course(s) you want to take.

-- Obtain a detailed course outline from the host institution.
+- Obtain a detailed course outline in PDF format from the host institution.

-Direct questions to Curriculum Advising at email@example.com or call 416-979-5151 for more information.
-Please have your student ID number ready.
+Direct questions to Curriculum Advising at email@example.com for more information.
+Please include your Ryerson Student Number in all emails.

 - You have three months from the time of completion of the course to have the LOP credit posted to your Ryerson student record.
 If a transcript has not been received by the Transfer Credit Unit within three months of course completion, you will no longer be eligible to receive the credit.